 Interested candidates may participate in an Open House which will be held at the Guggenheim Museum Bilbao (Zero Espazioa at the main lobby) on Tuesday, November 8, 2016 at 6 pm.

 Each intern will receive funding of USD 3,500 at the beginning of the internship.
 In case the complete period is not fulfilled, the abovementioned amount shall be proportionally refunded.

 Visas and Insurance

 The Guggenheim Museum Internship Program is designated by the U.S. Government as a J-1 training program, and the Museum will sponsor each Basque Intern (if necessary) with a maximum three-month, non-extendable and non-transferable J-1 visa.
 Interns will be responsible for the SEVIS fee, processing fee, and any visa issuance fees that may be incurred.
 Interns will also be responsible for their own health insurance.

 Housing and Travel

 Interns will be responsible for securing their own travel.
 Housing is not provided.
 Upon request, a list of suggested short-term residences and listing services will be provided.
 Interns will be required to cover their own international and local travel costs.

 Please complete the application form (all fields are required) and submit it together with the additional materials requested, which must be written in English (excluding official documents).

-Following an initial review of the applicants, a small group will be selected for Skype interviews with department supervisors and the Guggenheim program manager.
+Following an initial review of the applicants, a small group will be selected for telephone or Skype interviews with department supervisors.